-The Bank has established a comprehensive and reliable risk management system that includes: risk management strategies, policies and procedures, appropriate organizational structure, effective and efficient process of managing all risk it is exposed to, adequate system of internal controls adequate information system and process of internal capital adequacy assessment.
+The Bank has established a comprehensive and reliable risk management system that includes: risk appetite framework and risk appetite statement, risk management strategies, policies and procedures, appropriate organizational structure, effective and efficient process of managing all risk it is exposed to, adequate system of internal controls adequate information system and process of internal capital adequacy assessment.

-Risk management process involves clear determining and documenting risk profile and adjusting risk profile to the Bank's aptitude to assume risk in accordance with the adopted strategies and policies.
+Risk management process involves clear determining and documenting risk profile and adjusting risk profile to the Bank's aptitude to assume risk in accordance with the adopted risk appetite framework, strategies and policies.